 A perfect wedding often takes months of planning to achieve.
 The wedding itself will be made even more memorable and special because of the guests you have invited.
 Sending a thank you message is a way to show your gratitude for their attendance.

 The best wedding thank you messages from newlyweds contain three elements: they thank the guests for their attendance, show gratefulness for the gift they received, and are personalized for each guest.

-Listed below are some examples of the best wedding thank you messages.
+Listed below are some examples of the best wedding thank you messages from bride and groom.
 You can use this as a guide in creating your own thank you message.
 Additionally, further instructions and tips are given to make the writing process easier.

 “Dear Francine and Carl,